cjdduarte/Free_Weekend/README.md

 <b>Bug Report:</b> https://github.com/cjdduarte/Free_Weekend

-<b>Warning:</b> this addon may conflict with other addons that use Anki's scheduler.
+<b>Warning: this addon may conflict with other addons that use Anki's scheduler (load balancer, Load Balanced Scheduler, and so on).</b>

 <b>Information 1:</b> The addon does not change past schedules, only new schedules.